 Beat does not just support those who have or think they might have eating disorders.
 We are here for anyone affected by an eating disorder.
 If someone you know is suffering, and you’re supporting them in any capacity, our services are available to you as well.

 Our free, confidential Helplines are for anyone affected by an eating disorder.
-They’re open 365 days a year from 9am – 8pm on weekdays and 4pm – 8pm weekends and bank holidays.
 Our trained advisors will listen without judgement and offer you guidance and support.

 You can also access our one-to-one web chat as part of our Helpline service.

-We also offer a coaching service via our Helpline.
+We offer a coaching service via our Helpline.
 With Nexus, you’ll speak to a Helpline advisor once a week, and work with them to develop a safe, confidential and supportive space, where they will act as a sounding board and empower you to find solutions to the issues you and your loved one are facing and motivate them towards positive change.
+Nexus can offer support for carer’s whose loved one is experiencing Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder or OSFED (Other Specified Feeding and Eating Disorder.
+Loved one's do not need a formal diagnosis.

 Our training courses for those caring for a loved one with anorexia or bulimia provides you with a better understanding of eating disorders, as well as ways to help your loved one on the path to recovery and tips for looking after yourself.
 We run a range of workshops both online and throughout the country – you can find out more here.